The day-to-day cost of administering your pension is currently paid for by Which?.

 The Trustees assessment of value for members in the DC Section also applies to members in the Hybrid Section with AVCs in the Scheme’s lifestyle investment strategy.

-Equitable Life and Clerical Medical Additional Voluntary Contributions
+Utmost Life (formerly Equitable Life) and Clerical Medical Additional Voluntary Contributions

 The Trustees also lost confidence in Clerical Medical as investment managers following a period of poor performance and, as the stewards of members’ money, they closed the Clerical Medical AVC options to future contributions with effect from 31st March 2007.